27 Jan NOT ALL REVIEW SITES ARE EQUAL

 In conclusion, we suggest building a balanced presence on multiple review sites.
 If your company opts for a self-hosted option, be sure to make yourself visible on sites like Google, Yelp, and Facebook, as well.
 Also, be sure to supplement your efforts and existence on industry-related online review sites.
 This will help your business have a higher likelihood to be found and be visited by potential customers.

-Request a demo to see how Reputation Shielder’s efficient, mobile process can help your business collect 15x more reviews than traditional platforms.
+Request a demo to see how Elevatie’s efficient, mobile process can help your business collect 15x more reviews than traditional platforms.
 This will, in turn, improve local SEO and ultimately boost revenues.